 Not many places on earth are dual-listed on the UNESCO World Heritage list.
 Kakadu is one of them: it is included for both its natural value and as a living cultural landscape.
 This already gives a picture of how incredible Kakadu National Park is.

-What makes Kakadu an incredible place to visit is the rock art and the archaeological sites that are testimony of the way of life of the Aboriginal people.
+What makes Kakadu one of the best wildlife sanctuaries in Australia is the rock art and the archaeological sites that are testimony of the way of life of the Aboriginal people.
 In addition to this, Kakadu National Park is also home to various species of animals, endemic to Australia, and carefully protected by the park rangers and authorities.

 Daintree Rainforest National Park